minprog/project/milestones/50 product/10 Final Version.md

 Submit your final code by *push*ing it to GitHub and creating a pull request.
 Make sure you are not missing anything!
 Some files that you should probably have:

 - the **README.md**
-- the **PROCESS.md** and other files that you updated during the project
 - a **docs** folder for the images in your documents
 - a separate folder containing your project's code
 - any configuration files like **.gitignore**